 for OUTLOOK.EXE from 1 to 0

 The problem with exports not working has been resolved in CRM 2011 Rollup Update 12.
-For on-premises CRM, when you choose your export format for a report (PDF, Excel etc.) you will be presented with a login box like this:
+For on-premises CRM, when you choose your export format for an unexpected login box...

 Through a support ticket with Microsoft, I learned that this is the way the problem with the export process was resolved.
 Per MS support: (quoting from case closing)